arichika/RotativaCore/src/RotativaCore.SampleWebApplication/WkHtmlToPdf/README-wkhtmltopdf.txt

       --no-print-media-type           Do not use print media-type instead of screen (default) -p, --proxy <proxy>                 Use a proxy
-      --radiobutton-checked-svg <path> Use this SVG file when rendering checked radiobuttons
+      --proxy-hostname-lookup         Use the proxy for resolving hostnames --radiobutton-checked-svg <path> Use this SVG file when rendering checked radiobuttons
       --radiobutton-svg <path>        Use this SVG file when rendering unchecked radiobuttons
+      --resolve-relative-links        Resolve relative external links into
+                                      absolute links (default)
       --run-script <js>               Run this additional javascript after the page is done loading (repeatable)
       --disable-smart-shrinking       Disable the intelligent shrinking strategy